Available for: Jira Cloud, Jira Server (On-Premise) and Datacenter (LDAP-protected too)

 Uninstalling the plugin

-Go to your Account Settings > Apps & Integrations > Installed apps > Jira Cards and click Uninstall for team:
+Go to your Team Settings > Apps & Integrations > Jira Cards and disable your Jira URL under Step 2.
+Then click Uninstall for team.

 💡 Don't forget to take a look at the main article on how to use Jira cards!